Employment. Labour. Human Rights. Residential Tenancies.

 What We Do

-We assist employees and employers in both unionized and non-unionized environments with the full spectrum of workplace-related matters, including:
+We advise both employees and employers across unionized and non-unionized workplaces on a full range of workplace matters, including:

 • Workplace misconduct, including harassment, discrimination, and bullying, can seriously impact employees, morale, and productivity.
 Proactively addressing allegations not only supports affected employees but also helps employers mitigate liability and legal costs.